d2l-ai/d2l-en/chapter_multilayer-perceptrons/kaggle-house-price.md

 that facilitates direct quantitative comparisons among competing approaches as well as code sharing so that everyone can learn what did and did not work.
-If you want to participate in a Kaggle competitions, you will first need to register for an account
+If you want to participate in a Kaggle competition, you will first need to register for an account
 (see :numref:`fig_kaggle`).